 Here's how these features typically work:

 The best tone adjustment tools don't just make mechanical changes—they understand the nuances of language.
 They know the difference between formal and stuffy, between casual and sloppy.
-This helps you maintain your authentic voice while ensuring consistency.
+By 2026, these systems have gotten sophisticated enough to detect subtle emotional undertones, helping you maintain not just grammatical consistency but emotional coherence throughout your piece.

 For creative writing, this feature helps maintain character voices too.
 If your protagonist has a specific way of speaking, the AI can help ensure their dialogue stays consistent throughout your story, even as the plot and situations change.